 - Store in a cool, dry place and in original packaging until ready to use.
 The warehouse or indoor storage area should be kept at temperatures between 0°F to 85°F (-18°C to 29°C) with a relative humidity of less than 60%.
 When not using VCI material for an extended period of time, enclose in airtight plastic packaging to prevent atmospheric contamination and preserve VCI.
 Reclose packaging at the end of shifts or during downtime.

 - Protect from moisture and debris.
 Store under shelter and cover with sheeting to protect from dirt and dust.
-Once the product is removed from original packaging continue to keep it protected from contaminants and do not allow it to become wet.
+Once the product is removed from its original packaging, continue to keep it protected from contaminants and do not allow it to become wet.

 - Practice first in, first out procedures.
-Keep all information, labels or other identification with material until completely used for traceability purposes.
+Keep all information, labels, or other identification with the material until completely used for traceability purposes.

 - Rigid material that conforms to a specific shape should be stored on clean, flat surfaces to prevent warping.
 Avoid uneven surfaces such as pallets.

 The shelf life and service life of VCI packaging products can vary slightly between manufacturers.
-A typical storage life for poly packaging is 2-3 years with a subsequent service life of up to five years.
-VCI Kraft paper packaging has a shorter lifespan and typically can be stored for 1-year and protects for up to one year after that.
+Typical storage life for poly packaging is 2-3 years, with a subsequent service life of up to five years.
+VCI Kraft paper packaging has a shorter lifespan and typically can be stored for 1-year and protected for up to one year after that.
 VCI packaging products provide the best protection for the longest duration when stored properly.
 Consult with our VCI packaging experts to set up an ideal warehousing and supply solution.